A Behavior Change Guide

 Penalties work in the same way.
 They must be sufficiently costly to interrupt the behavior.
 Each dog is different, so the intensity, context and conditions can vary dramatically dog to dog.

-Some examples of penalties include: ignoring, moving the desired object away, saying no, a two-finger rib poke, a foot touch, space claiming, a loud sound, a hissing sound, leash pop, remote collar vibrate or stimulation.
+Some examples of penalties include: ignoring, moving the desired object away, saying no, a two-finger rib poke, a foot touch, space claiming, a loud sound, a hissing sound, leash pop, remote collar vibration or stimulation.

 The particulars of providing fair, yet effective, penalties can be one of the more challenging parts of training, which is where an experienced professional can be invaluable.
 Fortunately, in most cases, the most accessible forms of penalties work wonders due to their novelty.